taroooyan/bg-wiki/NANO-MANUAL-(kit-assembly).md

 ***

 **OLED display:**
-(Organic Light-Emitting Diode display)There's more than one way to do this, but this is the method that has worked best for us:
+(Organic Light-Emitting Diode display) There's more than one way to do this, but this is the method that has worked best for us:
 * Solder the 8-pin female header to the holes on the main board at the top of the "LCD" spot (the leftmost one is marked DATA).
-* Insert the long pins of an 8-pin male header into the female header, and attach the OLED board to the main board using two 10mm stainless standoffs, screws, and nuts.
-Screw a nut to each standoff ﬁrst before placing the display on top of them to bring it to the proper height.
-Note that not many threads will protrude above the OLED then, so care is needed in attaching the remaining two nuts.
+* Insert the long pins of an 8-pin male header into the female header, and attach the OLED board to the main board using two 10mm stainless steel standoffs, screws, and nuts.
+Screw a nut to each standoff ﬁrst before placing the display on top of them which brings the OLED to its proper height.
+Care is needed in attaching the remaining two nuts as not many threads of the standoff will protrude above the OLED then.
 * Solder the 8-pin male header to the OLED board from the top.
 The display will be easily removable.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/lcd_header_placement.jpg)